Adult Programs

 Speed Friending

-Wednesday, April 16th at 4-6:30 | Community Room
+Wednesday, August 20th at 6-7:30 | Community Room

 Welcome to our Speed Friending Library Program!
 Are you in your 40s or 50s or 60s looking to make new friends and expand your social circle?
 Look no further!
 Our program is designed to bring people together in a fun, low stress, and interactive way.
 Our friendly and welcoming environment ensures that everyone feels comfortable and included.
 You'll engage in short, structured conversations with different participants, allowing you to quickly get to know each other and find common ground.
 Registration is requested.